teambit/bit/README.md

   bit import my-scope/pad-left
   ```

-The component is now it in the components directory, ready to be used in your code.
+The component is now in the components directory, ready to be used in your code.

 **Use:**